jhudsl/tidyversecourse/docs/02-get-data.md

 ## #   `2016__Other Public` <chr>, `2016__Uninsured` <dbl>, `2016__Total` <dbl>
 ```

 Looks much better now!
-We can then use `glimpse()` to get a sense of what types of information are stored in our dataset.
+We can then use the `glimpse()` function of the `dplyr` package to get a sense of what types of information are stored in our dataset.

 ```r